datadreamscorp/BaryPlots.jl/README.md

 # BaryPlots.jl

-BaryPlots is a Julia package designed to visualize the evolutionary dynamics of strategies in population games.
+BaryPlots is a Julia package designed to visualize the evolutionary dynamics of strategies in population games, inspired by Richard McElreath's [baryplot R package](https://github.com/rmcelreath/baryplot).
 It provides tools for plotting trajectories on a ternary simplex and determining the equilibria of the dynamics.

-Installation
+### Installation

 To install BaryPlots, simply add the package from your local environment or by cloning the repository: